annachiarapicco/Forming_merging_double_COs/README.md

 3. **BOUNDARIES folder**

     This contains my semi-analytical calculations for the instability boundary (Sec.
 2.3) and merging time boundary (Sec.
 2.1), based on the mass-radius exponents grid provided by Ge et al. (2020) for donor star's initial masses $2 M_{\odot} ≤ m_{\mathrm{d,i}} ≤ 100 M_{\odot}$.
 The subfolders are named by the donor star's initial mass value, and inside the subfolders you will find txt files called in this fashion: `Info_{M}Msun_upsi{upsilon}.txt`, where `M` is the donor star's mass, and upsilon is the efficiency $\upsilon$ of L2 outflow as defined in Sec.
 2.6.
 The upsilon value in the name of the files just mean that some (not all!) information inside the file is related to the relevant upsilon.
 Normally, there should be four possible values of upsilon: $\upsilon=1.0,0.75,0.5,0.25$.
-The file has many columns, some of which are just for visualization purposes.
+Should you need a particular value, drop me a message 🌝 The file has many columns, some of which are just for visualization purposes.
 The important ones are:
-   - **_INSTABILITY BOUNDARY_**, $\beta=1$
+   - 🔴 **_INSTABILITY BOUNDARY_**, $\beta=1$

      This is the "red solid" line you see in Fig. 5 of the paper, for example.
 It represents the instability (or common envelope, CE) boundary derived in the fully isotropic re-emission ($\beta=1$, if you look into Eq.4 or Eq.
 19) limit.
 For this boundary, you have:
       1. `logP0_crit`: initial period, in $\log P_{\mathrm{i}}$ (days), at which the unstable MT episode is initiated.